cyberbotics/webots/docs/reference/proto-design-guidelines.md

 - Balls should have their origin at their geometrical center, as they can roll and don't have an upright position.
 - Any other object which doesn't have a clear or stable upright position.

-The rotation axis should be already well positioned, e.g., usually vertical, so that when you rotate a building for example, you should simply change the angle value to have it rotate along its vertical axis.
+The rotation axis should be already well positioned, e.g., usually along the Z-axis with a 0 value for the angle, e.g., `0 0 1 0`, so that when you rotate a building for example, you should simply change the angle value to have it rotate along its vertical axis.

 #### "enableBoundingObject"